 London is not just a European shopping destination, but a global one.
-The city has fantastic fashion stores, with famous brands lurking around every corner.
+The city provides a myriad of shopping experiences, with no shortage of popular chain stores, designer boutiques, artisan shops, eclectic markets and interesting finds.
 Visit the renowned Oxford and Regent streets for big brands like Gap, Zara, Topshop, H&M and United Colours of Benetton.
-Don't be put off by their loud exteriors; some shops are actually quite affordable.
-For music lovers head to Virgin or HMV where you might even spot a famous musician as publicity performances are often held at these stores.
+Don't be put off by their loud exteriors; some shops are actually quite affordable with some offering frequent sales.
+Bond Street and Mayfair are suited to a more high-end shopping trip, where designer goods and luxury boutiques abound.

+London is also renowned for its markets.
+Camden in North London has become one of the most visited attractions in London and is a haven for alternative sub-cultures, with stalls and shops selling outrageous retro outfits, colourful accessories and eccentric party attire.
 For an enjoyable weekend outing, Portobello Market is a gem (look out for the Farmers Market in the vicinity).
-Made famous by the romantic Hollywood film Notting Hill, there are many attractive coffee shops, independent retailers and cheap stalls selling clothing, jewellery and music to explore.
+The Notting Hill market, made famous by the romantic Hollywood film, offers many attractive coffee shops, independent retailers and cheap stalls selling clothing, jewellery and music.

 Our Travel Expert